 However, look at what happened during the Covid-19 mess in March and April 2020: the blue line performs better than the S&P 500 because of the received premiums.
 Thus, in a falling or slowly rising market, a covered call strategy can be reasonably effective.
 Also, keep in mind that during panics the price of options increases due to increased implied volatility.
 Thus, the options premiums you receive increase – perhaps significantly.
 This happened in March 2020.

 If we zoom out and look at the longer performance, it looks different:

 2000-2003 was a bear market, something we wrote about in anatomy of a bear market, and clearly the covered call writing was very efficient.
 The buy-write strategy had a clear lead into 2010, but the roaring bull market caught up in the end.

 Covered call ETF (BXMX) example

 Now, the CBOE covered call index is what it is – a theoretical index.
 Let’s look at a proxy for a covered call backtest.
 We are fortunate enough to have the opportunity to compare performance in practice by looking at ETFs.

 For example, Nuveen has an ETF called S&P 500 Buy-Write Income Fund (BXMX).
 This is what Nuveen writes on their homepages:

 The Fund seeks attractive total return with less volatility than the S&P 500 Index by investing in an equity portfolio that seeks to substantially replicate the price movements of the S&P 500 Index and by selling index call options covering approximately 100% of the Fund’s equity portfolio value with a goal of enhancing the portfolio’s risk-adjusted returns.

-The fund holds 250 of the 500 stocks in the index and it writes at the money calls monthly.
+The fund holds 250 of the 500 stocks in the index and writes monthly at the money calls.
 This is the performance since BXMX’ inception in 2005: